-be implemented for 120,000 senior citizens between the ages of 60 and 75 suffering from Alzheimer's, Afrouz Safarifar, an official with the Welfare Organization, has said.
+TEHRAN - A national screening program will be implemented for 120,000 senior citizens between the ages of 60 and 75 suffering from Alzheimer's, Afrouz Safarifar, an official with the Welfare Organization, has said.

-She made the remarks on the occasion of World Alzheimer's Day, celebrated on September implemented
+She made the remarks on the occasion of World Alzheimer's Day, celebrated on September 21 each year.